-A hearty-red Sony Ericsson W910i.
-No idea when this is coming out in the USA (rumored for the holidays), but it might not in general due to the W580i just being released… which is similar.
+I'm super-excited to report that my new phone is here from Hong Kong!
+A hearty-red Sony Ericsson W910i. — No idea when this is going on sale in the USA (…rumored for the holidays?), but it might never due to the similar but cheaper-looking W580i having just been released.

 I'm already creating ringtones on Mobile17. 😉